African Markets - Factors to watch on Nov 22

 SOUTH AFRICA MARKETS

-South Africa's rand fell 1.7 percent against the dollar on Monday and was seen
+* South Africa's rand fell to its weakest level against the dollar in more

-vulnerable to further weakness that could take it to this year's low at 8.4950.
+than 3-1/2 years, touching the key 9.0 level, with offshore investors exiting

 KENYA MARKETS